tobymurray/airgradient-map-web/README.md

 AirGradient Map is a web application for visualizing and analyzing air quality data.

+⚠️ **Important:** This repository is a more scalable replacement for our current [production app](https://www.airgradient.com/map/).
+The old app’s tech stack can’t scale to meet our requirements, so we’ve built this new codebase.
+First, we’ll migrate all existing features here; once that’s done, we’ll layer on new enhancements and capabilities.

 ## Development Setup

 There are two ways to run the application locally: using Docker (recommended) or directly with Node.js.